“You Make Me Proud”: Renovation of a Run-Down Home in the Karoo Has SA Inspired

 One homeowner turned her relocation from a bustling Cape Town to the quiet Karoo into a viral DIY journey.
 By sharing a room-by-room progress, she gave her followers a front-row seat to the exhausting but rewarding process of turning a house into a home.

-The clip was shared on Facebook by Estelle Grobler on 10 March 2026, where it gained massive views as the online audience gathered to see the dramatic before and after results.
+The clip was shared on Facebook by Estelle Grobler on 10 March 2026 and gained significant views as the online audience gathered to see the dramatic before-and-after results.

 Read also